Distinguished regular supercuspidal representations: Preliminaries

 Note that the condition on $\rho$ implies that $\pi_{-1}$ is supercuspidal and of depth zero.
 Conversely every irreducible depth-zero supercuspidal representation of $G^0(F)$ arises in this way.
 We call a triple $\Psi=(\vec{G},\pi_{-1},\vec{\phi})$ a {\em reduced cuspidal $G$-datum} if $\vec{G}$ and $\vec{\phi}$ satisfy the condition 1 and 4 above respectively and $\pi_{-1}$ is an irreducible depth-zero supercuspidal representation of $G^0(F)$.
 There is no essential difference between cuspidal $G$-datum and reduced cuspidal $G$-datum.

 We say that a (reduced) cuspidal $G$-datum is {\em generic} if $\phi_i$ is $G^{i+1}$-generic for $i\neq d$.
-We refer to \cite[Definition 3.9]{hm08} for the notion genericity.
-Throughout this article, we will only deal with generic (reduced) cuspidal $G$-datum, and will call them {\em $G$-datum} for short if there is no ambiguity.
+We refer to \cite[Definition 3.9]{hm08} for the notion of genericity.
+Throughout this article, we will only deal with generic (reduced) cuspidal $G$-data, and will call them {\em $G$-data} for short.